UDT-ITF/website/source/presentation/index.md

 ##### id

 The URI that identifies the resource.
-If the resource is only available embedded within another resource (see the [terminology section][prezi30-terminology] for an explanation of "embedded"), such as a Range within a Manifest, then the URI _MAY_ be the URI of the embedding resource with a unique fragment on the end.
+If the resource is only available embedded within another resource (see the [terminology section](#12-terminology) for an explanation of "embedded"), the URI _MAY_ be the URI of the embedding resource with a unique fragment on the end.
 TextFrames, however, _MUST_ have their own URI formatted according to the [ITF Text Fragment API](https://textframe.io/api/).

 The value _MUST_ be a string referring to the HTTP(S) URI for resources defined in this specification.
 If the resource is retrievable via HTTP(S), then the URI _MUST_ be the URI at which it is published.
 External resources, such as profiles, _MAY_ have non-HTTP(S) URIs defined by other communities.

-The existence of an HTTP(S) URI in the `id` property does not mean that the URI will always be dereferencable.
-If the resource with the `id` property is [embedded][prezi30-terminology], it _MAY_ also be dereferenceable.
-If the resource is referenced (again, see the [terminology section][prezi30-terminology] for an explanation of "referenced"), it _MUST_ be dereferenceable.
-The [definitions of the Resources][prezi30-resource-structure] give further guidance.
+The existence of an HTTP(S) URI in the `id` property does not mean that the URI will always be dereferenceable.
+If the resource with the `id` property is [embedded](#12-terminology), it _MAY_ also be dereferenceable.
+If the resource is [referenced](#12-terminology), it _MUST_ be dereferenceable.
+The [definitions of the Resources](#5-resource-structure) give further guidance.

  * All resource types _MUST_ have the `id` property.<br/>
    Clients _MAY_ render `id` on any resource type, and _SHOULD_ render `id` on Collections, Manifests and TextFrames.